privatgt/domaingen/README.md

 # domaingen
-Use wordnet to generate domains and check availability
+ Script that use wordnet to generate domains and check availability
 ## used libs
 nltk, whois, pickle, atexit, inflect
 ## to run use